TheGeekA69/magic-gate/README.md

 ### Other *NIX:

-Bruh, if you use something else than the other distros above, you'll know how to make this work.
+If you use something else than the other distros above, I take it you'll know how to make this work.

 ### Windows:
 Why are you doing this to yourself?